cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-This function should set the current Luxor color:
+This function should return a Colorant:

 ```@example graphsection
 @drawsvg begin